Dominika Cibulková: Playing style

 In 2014, Steve Tignor of Tennis.com called Cibulková "a threat to everyone".
 In describing her style, he later suggested that "any player, from top pros to rank amateurs, can learn a thing or two from how Cibulková approaches the game," citing aggression, enthusiasm, and a quick pace between points.

 Self-described as a player with "a lot of energy", Cibulková employed an aggressive style that was largely founded on speed and power.
 She was known for her remarkable racquet-head speed, which enabled her to produce deep groundstrokes with her forehand and powerful shots with her backhand.
 She was also known for approaching the net and finishing points with swing volleys.
 Her aggressive shots have been noted for their ability to force errors or produce winners during extended rallies.

 When a point ended, Cibulková "refocused right away," using the pace to pressure opponents or avoid negativity.
 She typically employed a high ball toss and a hard serve.

 On defense, she often attacked second serves with quick forehands, and hit prompt returns while taking the ball on the rise.
 Occasionally, she did break a prolonged rally by mixing in a drop shot.
 Her lower-body strength created quickness around the court, enabling her to reach and return shots.

+Controversies

+Early COVID-19 Vaccination

+In January 2021, Dominika Cibulková and her husband were vaccinated against COVID-19 at the Kramáre University Hospital despite not being part of any prioritized groups such as healthcare workers or critical infrastructure staff.
+They were reportedly added to the vaccination list without proper authorization.
+The hospital acknowledged the breach, stating the employee responsible would be barred from administering vaccinations moving forward.
+Prime Minister Igor Matovič called the incident a regrettable failure.
+Cibulková later apologized, citing misunderstanding and insisting she would not have accepted the vaccine had she known she was skipping the line.

+Undisclosed Paid Promotion

+Cibulková faced criticism for posting photos from a luxury resort on the Maldives without disclosing that the content was a paid collaboration, which falls under hidden advertising—prohibited under Slovak law.
+In a television interview, she admitted having an agreement with the hotel but acknowledged that she did not properly label the posts as sponsored.